Home » Alaska » One Day Making the Most of Our Juneau Cruise Adventure

 Today we have two morning excursions planned: Mendenhall Glacier Trek and tickets to ride the Goldbelt Tramway at our leisure.
 The iconic Mount Roberts Tram is one of the major attractions in Juneau.
 Reading reviews, I learned when multiple cruise ships are in the harbor, the return trip down the mountain can be over an hour or more wait in line.
 I read horror stories of those left standing in line missing their ship’s departure.
 Today, with many cruise ships in the harbor, I have a plan.

-Barry on the Alpine Loop Trail at the top of the Goldbelt Tramway
+Person hiking on Alpine Loop Trail with wooden steps in a lush, green forest at the top of the Goldbelt Tramway

 Hiking the Alpine Loop Trail